 Malaga's city beach of Caleta is well equipped for the whole family with sunbeds and umbrellas to hire, and toilets and showers available.
 About 1400m long, Caleta Beach is easily accessible and offers great views towards the port.
 Long promenades run along many of the beaches and are flanked by numerous traditional tapas bars and restaurants known locally as chiringuitos.
 You won't have to move far from your sun lounger to find tasty seafood and cold beer in Malaga.

 Take to the Water

 If you fancy a little more action around the beach, you’ll find a variety of water sports up and down the coast around Malaga, from simple sports on the sand like beach volleyball and football, to adventures in the water like kayak touring, jet skiing and windsurfing.
 Malaga is also a brilliant location to explore the farther stretches of the Costa del Sol’s coastline, providing easy access to destinations like Marbella, Estepona and Nerja.

 You’ll find that Malaga is blessed with decent weather year-round, though the highest temperatures, usually peaking at around 30C, will be experienced in the summer months between June and September.
-July and August experience the biggest influx of tourists, so to catch some decent sun on quieter beaches, June and September provide good periods for Malaga holidays with a whole heap of serenity thrown in.
+July and August experience the biggest influx of tourists, but for those looking for a little more peace and quiet there is plenty of winter sun to be had throughout the darker season.

 Throughout the whole year you’ll be able to experience the wonderful cuisine of the Costa del Sol, some of the finest in Spain.
 Predictably the seafood is fantastic, with some wonderful fried fish dishes all along the seafront.
 The tapas in Malaga are also very good, as is the Iberian ham.